 The Act applies where the number of redundancies within 30 days exceeds:

 - 10 employees in undertakings with between 20 and 100 employees;

 - 10 per cent of the employees in undertakings with between 100 and 300 employees; or

 - 30 employees in undertakings with more than 300 employees.

 Under the Act, the employer must, at the earliest possible time, notify the Regional Employment Council and initiate consultations with the employees or their representatives for the purpose of reaching an agreement to either avoid or limit redundancies, and to alleviate the effects, for example by reallocating or retraining the affected employees.

-If the employer proceeds with the redundancies after consultation, the employer must notify the Regional Employment Council, and the redundancies will be effective no earlier than 30 days (in some cases eight weeks) after that notification.
+If the employer proceeds with the redundancies after consultation, it must notify the Regional Employment Council, and the redundancies will be effective no earlier than 30 days (or, in some cases, eight weeks) after that notification.

 Special rules on collective redundancies are often set forth in collective agreements.